bhaggerty/nstack-docs/quick_start/workflow.rst

   ~/DemoWorkflow/ nstack init workflow
   Module 'DemoWorkflow:0.0.1-SNAPSHOT' successfully initialised at /home/nstack/Demo/DemoWorkflow

-``init`` has created a single file, ``workflow.nml``, which is where we write our workflow module using NStack's scripting language.
+``init`` has created a single file, ``module.nml``, which is where we write our workflow module using NStack's scripting language.
 If we look inside the file, we see that NStack has created an example module for us.

 .. note :: Just like Python modules, workflow modules are versioned.